-Primary school students in Lewes are to look to the skies for inspiration for this year’s Moving On parade.
+Primary schools will look to stories and traditional tales for inspiration for this year's Moving On parade in Lewes.

 Organiser Patina (parents and teachers in the arts) has announced that the annual event to mark outgoing year 6 pupils' transition to secondary school and into adolescence will have children's literature as its theme and the title Once upon a Moving On.